ryanburgess/engineer-manager/README.md

  * [Brotopia: Breaking Up the Boys' Club of Silicon Valley](https://www.amazon.com/Brotopia-Breaking-Boys-Silicon-Valley/dp/0735213534) - Provides insight into D&I history
  * [Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs](https://www.amazon.com/Measure-What-Matters-Google-Foundation-ebook/dp/B078FZ9SYB)
  * [Work Rules!: Insights from Inside Google That Will Transform How You Live and Lead](https://www.amazon.com/Work-Rules-Insights-Inside-Transform/dp/1455554790) - Work at Google
+ * [Turn the Ship Around!](https://www.amazon.com/Turn-Ship-Around-Turning-Followers-ebook/dp/B00AFPVP0Y) - A good book for leaders on how to give control rather than taking control and creating leaders rather than forging followers.

 ## Videos
  * [David Grady: How to save the world (or at least yourself) from bad meetings](https://www.youtube.com/watch?v=F6Qo8IDsVNg)